How to Pass an Interview Successfully: 20 Expert Tips You Can Apply Today

 The days (or weeks) of sourcing new opportunities have brought their results and you finally got an Online Interview invitation.
 Congratulations!
 Now, your task is to present your best qualities to a hiring manager.
 We will reveal job interview success!

-Even if you are a professional with years of experience and dozens of interviews passed, you might be stressed by a necessity of ‘selling yourself’ to an unknown person.
+Even if you are a professional with years of experience and dozens of interviews passed, you might be stressed by a necessity of ‘selling yourself' to an unknown person.
 And this is a common situation: only a few percentages of potential employees handle the interviewing process with absolute confidence and positive approach.
 However, all you need to impress the employer is a proper preparation for an interview.
-Here we will share some tips on how to interview successfully and with brilliance.
+Here we will share tips on how to perform well during an interview and stand out from other candidates.

 - Make sure your resume is up to scratch

 Prepare your clothes, resume, list of references and any other things needed for an interview in advance.
-Last-minute preparation isn’t worth it when it comes to interviewing: you can suddenly notice that your shirt looks like a mess and the printer has run out of paper for printing a resume… - Put a napkin into your bag or pocket
+Last-minute preparation isn't worth it when it comes to interviewing: you can suddenly notice that your shirt looks like a mess and the printer has run out of paper for printing a resume.
+You need to prepare for interview questions as well.
+You can even do a mock interview at home and practice answering questions about the role, company culture, day to day responsibilities, job description, etc. - Put a napkin into your bag or pocket

 Swipe your hands with a napkin right before you walk in for an interview, offers Buzzfeed.
 There aren't much worse ways to spoil that first impression than if you give a hiring manager handshake with a sweaty hand. - Schedule the appointment in the morning

 The best interview time is up to 11:00 in the morning.
-Thus, you’ll have less time to feel stressed and nervous. - Don’t over explain things
+Thus, you'll have less time to feel stressed and nervous.
+If you want to succeed in a job interview, do not be late!
+Arrive early to the interview but not too early! - Don't over explain things

 There probably are some touchy aspects of your professional biography you'll have to explain during the interview.
 However, don't forget that you should explain, not justify yourself.
 Spending a lot of time to explain why you were fired from the job makes you look like a person who lacks professionalism and confidence. - Use the three second rule